cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **relation_name**
-(mandatory for every table, declared more then once in the list) *defines: model structure, loading operations*
+(mandatory for every table, declared more then once in the list)
+<br>*defines: model structure, loading operations*
 <br>Name of the relation.
 The name should be usable to extend the hub key column names.
+<br>*will be replaced by "parent_relation_name" in release 0.7.0*
 The name is referenced by the "relation_name" property of a field, to declare the field to be used for this relation.
 <br>*"master"|"parent"|"duplicate"*

-Announcement for Release 0.7.0: To express test scenarios 3370 - 3390 and 3450,3550,3560 following will be changed:
-- in link parent mappings  new keyword "parent_relation_name" will be added.
+**parent_relation_name**
+(mandatory for 2 and more relations to the same hub)
+<br>*defines: model structure*
+<br>*announced for release 0.7.0 as part of the key_set syntax refactoring*
 It is used to generate different hub key and stage column names.
-It defaults to "/"
+Is source for the default content of "key_sets[]" It defaults to "/".
-- "relation_names" in links and satellites will be changed to "key_sets[]"
-- In link parent mappings the key_sets[] will default to a one element list containing the "parent_relation_name"
-- In link parent mappings the key_sets[] must have one element (general key set) or the same number of elements like all other parent mappings
-- the highest number of elements in the key set of a link, defines the number of load operations needed
-- In link a new keyword "link_key_sets[]" will be added.
-It is only used, when there are multiple key sets in the parent mapping.
-- "link_key_sets[]" declares the key_set, to be used for every entry in the key_set list of the parent mappings.
-It must have the same number of elements.
-- "link_key_sets[]" defaults to a declared parent mapping key_set[], if that is the only one with declarations to other key sets then `/`
-- else "link_key_sets[]" defaults to all key sets of dependend child keys, if there are any
-- else "link_key_sets[]" defaults to all key sets that are defined in field mappings or declared to be tracked by attached satellites
-- else "link_key_sets[]" defaults to all key sets that are common to all attached hubs
-- else "link_key_sets[]" defaults to the element `/`
-- The link will be processed for every entry in the "link_key_sets[]".
-The value in the list defines the keyset of the dependent child keys and the hubs unless the hub is attached with a dedicated key_sets[] list

 **hub_key_column_name_in_link**
 (optional)*defines: db element naming*
 <br>Name of the hub key columns, to be used for the mapping of this relation.
 If ommitted the hub key column name will be generated by adding the relation name to the original hub key column name

+**key_sets[]**
+(optional, defaults to 1 element using the parent_relation_name)
+<br>*defines: loading operations, hash keys*
+<br>*announced for release 0.7.0 as part of the key_set syntax refactoring*

+Defines the key set to be used from the parent hub, for a specific load operation.
+With only one element,it will be applied to every load operation.
+When having multiple elements, it must have the same number of elements like all key_sets[] from the other link_parent_table declaraions, that have more then one element.
+The number of elements define the number of loading operations.

 ### "sat" specific properties